 (b) every licence of a prescribed class; or

-(c) a licence held by a relevant corporation.
+(c) a licence held by an electricity corporation or a subsidiary of an electricity corporation.

+[Section 12 amended by No. 18 of 2005 s.
+139.]

 13. Licence condition: performance audit

 (1) It is a condition of every licence that the licensee must, not less than once in every period of 24 months (or any longer period that the Authority allows) calculated from the grant of the licence, provide the Authority with a performance audit conducted by an independent expert acceptable to the Authority.